About

 Number One in the World

-The University of Florida is proud to be home to the number-one ranked entomology and nematology program in the world.
-Additionally, the University of Florida is one of the top-ranked schools in several categories according to U.S. News & World Report.
+We’re not usually one to brag, but we’re very proud to be ranked the number one entomology and nematology program in the world — and the accolades don’t end there.
+The University of Florida is also one of the top-ranked schools in several categories according to U.S. News & World Report.

 Distinguished Faculty